-The transport of angular momentum in rotating stars has received much attentions in the past decade in relation to asteroseismology observations from the Kepler satellite.
-These have allowed us to infer the rotation of the stellar core as stars evolve from the main sequence onto the giant branch and demonstrate that the cores of red giant stars rotate much slower than expected by models that do not include any coupling of the faster-rotating, contracting core with the slower-rotating, expanding envelope (Mosser et al. 2012; Deheuvels et al. 2015; Gehan et al. 2018).
-Rotational rates of white dwarfs also show that they rotate slower than expected (Suijs et al. 2008; Hermes et al. 2017).
-On the other hand, we cannot derive the core rotation for AGB stars directly because the asteroseismology observations that would allow us to do that are expected to be at low-frequency, and their usage is hampered by the frequency resolution determined by the limited length of the available Kepler observations, and by instrumental effects (Mosser et al. 2013).
+allowed us to infer the rotation of the stellar core as stars evolve from the main sequence onto the giant branch and demonstrate that the cores of red giant stars rotate much slower than expected by models that do not include any coupling of the faster rotating, contracting core with the slower rotating, expanding envelope (Mosser et al. 2012; Deheuvels et al. 2015; Gehan et al. 2018).
+Rotational rates of WDs also show that they rotate slower than expected (Suijs et al. 2008; Hermes et al. 2017).
+On the other hand, we cannot derive the core rotation for AGB stars directly because the asteroseismology observations that would allow us to do that are expected to be at low frequency, and their usage is hampered by the frequency resolution determined by the limited length of the available Kepler observations and by instrumental effects (Mosser et al. 2013).

-Regarding the s process, stellar rotation and the ensuing difference in the angular momentum between the core and the envelope when the star becomes a giant has been demonstrated to drive mixing inside the 13C pocket during the neutron flux on the AGB phase and effectively diminish the neutron exposure (Herwig et al. 2003; Siess et al. 2004; Piersanti et al. 2013).
-This is because the partial mixing of protons from the envelope that results in the formation of the 13C pocket also produces an adjacent 14N-rich pocket (Goriely and Mowlavi 2000; Lugaro et al. 2003b; Cristallo et al. 2009; Buntain et al. 2017).
-Rotational mixing, if it occurs, carries 14N into the 13C pocket, and the 14N(n,p)14C reaction (Wallner et al. 2016) effectively captures the free neutrons.
+Regarding the s process, stellar rotation and the ensuing difference in the angular momentum between the core and envelope when the star becomes a giant has been demonstrated to drive mixing inside the C pocket during the neutron flux on the AGB phase and effectively diminish the neutron exposure (Herwig et al. 2003; Siess et al. 2004; Piersanti et al. 2013).
+This is because the partial mixing of protons from the envelope that results in the formation of the C pocket also produces an adjacent N-rich pocket (Goriely & Mowlavi 2000; Lugaro et al. 2003b; Cristallo et al. 2009; Buntain et al. 2017).

+Rotational mixing, if it occurs, carries $^{14}$ N into the $^{13}$ C pocket, and the $^{14}$ N(n,p) $^{14}$ C reaction (Wallner et al. 2016) effectively captures the free neutrons.
 Rotation could thus represent a second parameter that varies the s-process distribution at any given metallicity.

-In Fig. 7 we compare the Ba star data to 1.5 M{\odot} FRUITY models computed with and without the inclusion of an initial rotational velocity (IRV) of 60 km/s (Piersanti et al. 2013).
-This is a typical value for stars of this mass, while stars of higher mass are known to initially rotate even faster, >100 km/s (Stauffer and Hartmann 1986; Nielsen et al. 2013).
-Due to the mixing of 14N into the 13C-rich region, in the rotating models the neutron exposure in the 13C pocket is much lower than in the non-rotating models and results in much lower [Ce/Y] ratios.
-These are not seen in the bulk of the Ba stars, which indicates that strong mixing within the 13C pocket of their AGB companions should not occur.
+In Fig. 7 we compare the Ba star data to $1.5\,M\odot$ FRUITY models computed with and without the inclusion of an initial rotational velocity (IRV) of 60 km s-1 (Piersanti et al. 2013).
+This is a typical value for stars of this mass, while stars of higher mass are known to initially rotate even faster, >100 km s-1 (Stauffer & Hartmann 1986; Nielsen et al. 2013).
+As a consequence of the mixing of N into the C-rich region, in the rotating models the neutron exposure in the C pocket is much lower than in the non-rotating models and results in much lower [Ce/Y] ratios.
+These are not seen in the bulk of the Ba stars, which indicates that strong mixing within the C pocket of their AGB companions should not occur.